 Traffic statistics released by anna.aero showed that Vienna’s share of passenger traffic was pegged at 75 percent in 1996.
 In 2010, the rate went up to 80 percent for the first time.
-By 2013, the rate attained was at its record level of 83.5 percent.
+By 2013, the rate attained was at 83.5 percent.

 Vienna airport to Launch World’s Shortest Flight

-In a few months, Vienna will launch the world’s shortest flight.
-The route, courtesy of FlyNiki, will be from Vienna to Bratislava covering 30 miles which will take only a short 10 minutes.
+In 2015, Vienna launched the world’s shortest flight.
+The route, courtesy of FlyNiki, is from Vienna to Bratislava covering 30 miles which take only a short 10 minutes.

 Land travel by car usually takes an hour from the Austrian capital to Bratislava.
 A trip by train is even shorter.

-A low-cost airline, FlyNiki claims this particular flight scheduled to launch on April 1st will be the world’s shortest.
-From central Bratislava, it will take 15 minutes to drive to the airport while in Vienna, the trip to the airpot is approximately 20 minutes.
+A low-cost airline, FlyNiki claimed this particular flight was the world’s shortest.
+From central Bratislava, it takes 15 minutes to drive to the airport while in Vienna, the trip to the airport is approximately 20 minutes.

 Bratislava is the capital of Slovakia and the country’s largest city.
 It actually occupies part of the Danube River and is the nearest getaway from Vienna being only about 35 miles apart.

 The Slovakian capital can also be reached by boat from Vienna.
 Since both cities are part of the Danube River, boats can ply the course along the river and the best time to experience a cruise is during summer.